Davide Veroli

-Davide Veroli (born 29 January 2003) is an Italian professional footballer who plays as a centre back for club Palermo, on loan from Cagliari.
+Davide Veroli (born 29 January 2003) is an Italian professional footballer who plays as a centre-back for club Südtirol on loan from Cagliari.

 Club career

 A youth product of Pescara, Veroli made his senior debut in 2021, playing a total of 19 Serie C league games for the club.

 He was successively signed by Cagliari, first playing for the club's Under-19 Primavera team throughout the 2022–23 season, and then being loaned out to Serie B club Catanzaro in 2023.

 On 10 August 2024, Veroli signed for Serie B fallen giants Sampdoria, on a loan deal with an option to buy.
-After a lacklustre season at Sampdoria, Veroli returned to Cagliari, only to be loaned out again for one more sesaon, this time to ambitious Serie B club Palermo.
+After a season at Sampdoria, Veroli returned to Cagliari, only to be loaned out again for one more season, this time to Serie B club Palermo.

 International career

 In June 2024, Veroli received his first call-up by the Italy national under-21 football team.